 In this free step by step tutorial we will make a DIY denim makeup pouch using jeans’ front pocket.
-This is a great sewing project to recycle old jeans into a zipper pouch with lining.
+This is a great sewing project to recycle old jeans into a flat zipper pouch with lining.

 The shape and the principal of inserting the zipper is exactly the same as in this sewing lesson for a key pouch.
-The only difference really – is the size and added lining.
+The only difference really – is the size and the added lining.

 Small jeans work best